jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

          :start-after: %% Diagnostics
          :end-before: %% Plots

-  .. stg.ms.partest:
+  .. stg.partest:

-- **stg.ms.partest** - Choice of what parameters in the array to test, the indices correspond to the parameters in the model and the numbers correspond to the parameters in the optimization array, usually not all parameters are optimized so there needs to be a match between one and the other.
+- **stg.partest** - Choice of what parameters in the array to test, the indices correspond to the parameters in the model and the numbers correspond to the parameters in the optimization array, usually not all parameters are optimized so there needs to be a match between one and the other.

   .. _stg.pat: